 Cities, counties, and special districts in Colorado can also impose tax on sales made within their boundaries.
 The Colorado Department of Revenue administers and collects sales taxes imposed by many cities, most counties, and a number of special districts.
 However, the Department does not administer and collect sales taxes imposed by certain home-rule cities, which instead administer their own sales taxes.
-Department publication Colorado Sales/Use Tax Rates (DR 1002) provides detailed information about local sales taxes and exemptions.
+Department publication "Colorado Sales/Use Tax Rates" (DR 1002) provides detailed information about local sales taxes and exemptions and can be found online at Tax.Colorado.gov/sales-use-tax-forms.

 Retailers required to collect Colorado sales tax are also required to collect any applicable state-administered local sales taxes on any sales made at the retailer's location in Colorado, as well as on any sales delivered in Colorado.
 The criteria for determining whether a sale takes place within the boundaries of a particular state-administered local taxing jurisdiction are the same as for determining whether a sale takes place in Colorado.
 In general, a sale takes place within a state-administered local taxing jurisdiction if it is delivered to the purchaser at a location within that jurisdiction.
-See Part 1: Retail Sales for guidance in determining the location of a sale.
+Please see Part 1 of this publication for guidance in determining the location of a sale.